-Picture this: al dente orecchiette pasta in a luscious butter sauce tossed with crisp broccolini and sweet sun-dried tomatoes with garlic, onion, and salty parmesan.
+Picture this: perfectly tender orecchiette pasta in a luscious butter sauce tossed with crisp broccolini and sweet sun-dried tomatoes with garlic, onion, and salty parmesan.
 That’s what we have here, friends.
 You don’t even have to imagine it.
 In just 20 minutes you can have it all!

 This under-30-minute vegetarian pasta recipe is so quick to make, and with its simplicity, it makes the perfect weeknight dinner.
 And you know there’s nothing better than pasta for a quick, comforting dinner.

 What is Orecchiette Pasta?